yuukidach/twitchanal/README.md

 ### collect command

 `collect` command is one of the most important command in this tool.
-It used to collect top games data and related streams data into csv / yaml files.
+It used to collect top games data and related streams data into csv files.
 Later, we can use these files to do data analysis.

 ``` shell
 Usage: twitchanal collect [OPTIONS]